johanfcswart/mateba/docs/source-of-truth/voiceover-guidance.md

 The website should use the language of the videos sparingly as section anchors, pull-quotes, CTAs, and copy-control rules.
 It should not duplicate the full voiceovers as ordinary homepage copy.

+## Core Voiceover Lines for Website Use

+### Video 1: The Heart of Mateba

+**Core line**

+Music can do something few things can: move past the mind and speak directly to the heart.

+**Website role**

+Explains why music is Mateba's medium.
+Use near the homepage hero or above Video 1.

 ---

+### Video 2: What is an Audiograph?

+**Core definition**

+An Audiograph is a deeply personal musical work: a musical portrait shaped around real moments and real people.

+**Locked concept**

+A photograph captures how someone looked.
+An Audiograph captures who they are.

+**Illustrative example**

+A photograph may capture the beauty of the bride.
+An Audiograph can preserve what the groom felt when he saw her.

+**Website role**

+Defines the product and makes the Audiograph understandable through contrast with photography.

+---

+### Video 3: For Those Who Love Deeply

+**Core line**

+People who feel deeply build legacies that endure.

+**Voiceover source line**

+It is people who feel deeply who build legacies that endure.

+**Website role**

+Pre-selects the right client.
+Use in the "Who Mateba is for" section and near the final CTA.

-# Video 1: The Heart of Mateba
+## Video 1: The Heart of Mateba

-## Voiceover
+### Voiceover

 Music can do something few things can.
 It can move past the mind
 and speak directly to the heart.

 Some stories are meant to be felt, not told.
 Music is intimate.

 It can hold a memory.
 Carry a feeling.
 Give shape to what ordinary words cannot always say.

 Connection is the heart of Mateba.

 Music shaped around a life,
 a moment,
 a relationship,
 and the emotion behind it.

 Through Mateba, music becomes personal.
 Honest.
 Alive.

 Sometimes it begins with one moment.
 Sometimes,
 it becomes the sound of a life.

 Mateba.
 Life, in Music.

-## Strategic role
+### Strategic role

 Video 1 establishes emotional legitimacy.

-It explains why music is the correct medium for Mateba.
-The visitor should understand that Mateba exists because music can hold memory, feeling, connection, and emotional truth in a way ordinary language often cannot.
+It explains why music is the correct medium for Mateba: music can carry feeling, memory, relationship, and emotional truth in a way ordinary explanation cannot always do.

-## Desired viewer response
+### Desired viewer response

-“This is meaningful, credible, and emotionally serious.”
+"This is meaningful, credible, and emotionally serious."

-## Website use
+### Website use

-Use Video 1 to guide:
+Use Video 1 language to guide:

-- homepage hero tone
+* homepage hero
-- opening emotional premise
+* introductory emotional framing
-- founder-led trust section
+* founder trust section
-- first CTA environment
+* first video section
-- final emotional CTA
+* final emotional CTA
-- general brand tone

-## Key phrases suitable for homepage use
+### Strong reusable lines

+* Music can do something few things can.
+* Music can move past the mind and speak directly to the heart.
+* Some stories are meant to be felt, not told.
+* Music can hold a memory.
+* Music can give shape to what ordinary words cannot always say.
+* Connection is the heart of Mateba.
+* Sometimes it begins with one moment.
+* Sometimes it becomes the sound of a life.

+### Website-safe adaptations

+Use:

-- Music can hold what ordinary words cannot always say.
+> Music can hold what ordinary words cannot always say.

+Use:

-- Some stories are meant to be felt, not told.
+> Some stories are meant to be felt, not only told.

+Use:

-- Connection is the heart of Mateba.
+> Connection is the heart of Mateba.
-- Music shaped around a life, a moment, a relationship, and the emotion behind it.
-- Sometimes it begins with one moment.
-Sometimes, it becomes the sound of a life.

-## Copy-control rule

-Video 1 should make Mateba feel emotionally serious, not decorative, sentimental, or generic.

-Avoid copy that sounds like:

-- “make a song for someone”
-- “turn your idea into music”
-- “the perfect gift”
-- “custom song in minutes”
-- novelty, gimmick, or cheap personalisation language

----
+Avoid overusing all three together in one section.
+The video should carry the emotional load.

-# Video 2: What Is an Audiograph?
+## Video 2: What is an Audiograph?

-## Voiceover
+### Voiceover

 What is an audiograph?

 Music can bridge the gap
 where words and pictures fall short.

 A photograph captures the beauty of the bride.
 An audiograph captures what the groom felt when he saw her.

-An audiograph is a deeply personal song,
-a musical portrait shaped around real moments and real people.
+An audiograph is a deeply personal song, a musical portrait shaped around real moments and real people.

 Certain moments reverberate through generations.

 A proposal.
 An anniversary.
 Expectation.
 A new life.
 Coming of age.
 A tribute.
 The celebration to a life.

 An audiograph allows a moment to be relived each time it is heard.

 It becomes a bridge between people.
 Their story.
 How they loved.
 Life reflected in music.

 Mateba.
 Life, in Music.

-## Strategic role
+### Strategic role

 Video 2 creates product understanding.

-It answers the question: “What does Mateba actually sell?”

-It should help the visitor understand that an Audiograph is not merely a song, but a musical portrait of a real person, relationship, memory, life event, or story.
+It explains what an Audiograph is, why it exists, and how it differs from a photograph, a message, or ordinary memory.

-## Desired viewer response
+### Desired viewer response

-“I understand what Mateba sells.”
+"I understand what Mateba sells."

-## Website use
+### Website use

-Use Video 2 to guide:
+Use Video 2 language to guide:

-- Audiograph definition
+* Audiograph definition
-- product explanation
+* homepage product explanation
+* wedding and milestone examples
+* FAQ explanation
-- use-case section
+* use-case copy
-- FAQ answer to “Is this just a custom song?”
-- website meta description
-- sales conversation language

-## Key phrases suitable for homepage use
+### Important wording correction for website use

+The voiceover says:

+> An audiograph is a deeply personal song.

+For the website, prefer:

+> An Audiograph is a deeply personal musical work.

+Reason: "song" is understandable, but using it as the primary category risks pulling Mateba back into generic custom-song positioning.

+Acceptable website formulation:

+> An Audiograph is a deeply personal musical work: a musical portrait shaped around real moments and real people.

+### Strong reusable lines

-- Music can bridge the gap where words and pictures fall short.
+* Music can bridge the gap where words and pictures fall short.
-- A photograph captures how someone looked.
-An Audiograph captures who they are.
+* A photograph captures the beauty of the bride.
+An Audiograph captures what the groom felt when he saw her.
-- A musical portrait shaped around real moments and real people.
+* A musical portrait shaped around real moments and real people.
-- Certain moments reverberate through generations.
+* Certain moments reverberate through generations.
-- An Audiograph allows a moment to be relived each time it is heard.
+* An Audiograph allows a moment to be relived each time it is heard.
-- It becomes a bridge between people.
+* It becomes a bridge between people.
-- Their story.
+* Their story.
 How they loved.
 Life reflected in music.

-## Important wording note

-The voiceover uses the phrase “a deeply personal song” as an explanatory phrase.
-On the website, “song” may be used only as a clarification term, not as the primary category.

-Preferred website wording:
+### Website-safe adaptations

+Use:

+> A photograph captures how someone looked.
+An Audiograph captures who they are.

+Use:

+> A photograph may capture the beauty of the bride.
+An Audiograph can preserve what the groom felt when he saw her.

+Use:

-> An Audiograph is a deeply personal musical work shaped around real moments and real people.
+> An Audiograph is a deeply personal musical work: a musical portrait shaped around real moments and real people.

+Use:

+> An Audiograph allows a moment to be relived each time it is heard.

-Avoid making “custom song” the dominant product category.
+Avoid making wedding language the universal product definition.
+The bride and groom line is a strong example, not the whole category.

-## Use-case guidance

-The use cases named or implied by Video 2 include:

-- proposals
-- anniversaries
-- expectation
-- new life
-- coming of age
-- tributes
-- celebrations of life
-- weddings
-- family legacy
-- moments that should be relived

-These should be presented as examples, not as the entire limit of what Mateba can create.

-## Copy-control rule

-Video 2 should make the Audiograph clear and desirable without reducing it to a generic music product.

----

-# Video 3: Here’s to Those Who Love Deeply
+## Video 3: For Those Who Love Deeply

-## Voiceover
+### Voiceover

-Here’s to those who love deeply.
+Here's to those who love deeply.

 The empaths.
 The mentors.
 The protectors.
 The hearts that hold families together.
 The ones who are moved by beauty.

 They see beneath the surface.
 Yet often go unnoticed.

-While some may not understand them,
-we recognise their gift.
+While some may not understand them, we recognise their gift.

-Because they are the Keepers.
+Because they are the Keepers...

 They tell the human story.

 It is people who feel deeply
 who build legacies that endure.

 Mateba.
 Life, in Music.

-## Strategic role
+### Strategic role

 Video 3 creates human significance and client fit.

-It should make the right viewer feel recognised.
-It is not only about selling an Audiograph.
-It identifies the type of person who values Mateba: someone who loves deeply, notices emotional meaning, values family, memory, story, and legacy, and wants important things preserved with care.

-## Desired viewer response

-“I want this in my life.”

-Secondary poor-fit response:

-“This is probably not for me.”

-## Website use

-Use Video 3 to guide:

-- “Who Mateba is for”
-- final CTA
-- audience pre-selection
-- WhatsApp intro language
-- social media posts
-- future landing pages for family, legacy, tributes, and milestones

-## Key phrases suitable for homepage use

-- Here’s to those who love deeply.
-- The hearts that hold families together.
-- The ones who are moved by beauty.
-- They see beneath the surface.
-- We recognise their gift.
-- They are the Keepers.
-- They tell the human story.
-- People who feel deeply build legacies that endure.

-## Client-fit guidance

-Mateba is for people who:

-- love deeply
-- value emotional meaning
-- notice beauty and memory
-- care about family, relationship, story, and legacy
-- are willing to engage honestly with the story-capture process
-- want something personal rather than generic

-Mateba is not primarily for people who:

-- want a novelty song
-- want a cheap or instant gift
-- want to avoid meaningful story input
-- want unauthorised imitation of a real artist or person
-- want to use private or sensitive material without consent
-- are seeking to weaponise family or relationship stories in a dispute

-## Copy-control rule

-Video 3 should help the right client self-identify without implying that only some lives or moments are worthy.
-Everyone has meaningful moments.
-The filter is whether the person values emotional preservation deeply enough to want Mateba.

----

-# Homepage application

-## Recommended homepage message sequence

-1. Founder-led hero
-2. Mateba definition
+It identifies the kind of person Mateba is for: not everyone with a meaningful moment, but people who value emotional meaning deeply enough to preserve it with care.

+### Desired viewer response

+"I want this in my life."

+### Poor-fit viewer response

+"This is probably not for me."

+### Website use

+Use Video 3 language to guide:

+* "Who Mateba is for"
+* final CTA
+* audience selection
+* values-led copy
+* client pre-qualification

+### Strong reusable lines

+* Here's to those who love deeply.
+* The hearts that hold families together.
+* They see beneath the surface.
+* We recognise their gift.
+* They tell the human story.
+* It is people who feel deeply who build legacies that endure.

+### Website-safe adaptations

+Use:

+> People who feel deeply build legacies that endure.

+Use:

+> Mateba is for people who feel deeply, recognise meaning, and want what matters to endure.

+Use:

+> For people who love deeply, value memory, and notice the meaning beneath the surface.

+Avoid implying that only some lives are meaningful.
+The filter is not whether someone's life or moment matters.
+The filter is whether the person values emotional preservation enough to engage seriously with Mateba.

+## Homepage guidance

+The homepage should be founder-led and video-led.

+Recommended order:

+1. Header
+2. Hero with founder presence
 3. Audiograph definition
 4. Video 1: The Heart of Mateba
 5. Founder trust section
-6. Video 2: What Is an Audiograph?
+6. Video 2: What is an Audiograph?
-7. Video 3: Here’s to Those Who Love Deeply
+7. Video 3: For Those Who Love Deeply
 8. Who Mateba is for
 9. How it works
 10. Sensitivity and legal note